 Preview Variations URL

-These URLs are meant to be an aid while developing an experience using the Visual Editor.
+These URLs are meant to be an aid while developing/drafting an experience using the Visual Editor.
 While working, the experiment QA tester should go back and forth between these URLs and the Visual Editor view.
 The Visual Editor view may not be completely accurate since the window in which the editing occurs is done in a frame.
 Also, the code that makes changes in the editor runs repeatedly for ease of use.
-However, using the Preview link, this code is only run at the beginning of the page load, which is closer to how an experiment works in real life.

 There are some considerations to take into account: